ManuelGarreRos/CurrentSongObsPlugin/README.md

 ### Customize Display

-Edit `web-server/video-display.html`:
+**Via UI (Recommended):**
+- Click the ⚙️ config button in the display
+- All settings save automatically to localStorage
+- Export/import configs to share with others

+**Via Code:**
+Edit `web-server/styles.css` or inject custom CSS via the Advanced tab:
-- Colors: Modify CSS gradient values
+- Colors: Modify CSS gradient values or use CSS variables (--theme-primary, --theme-secondary, etc.)
 - Size: Adjust container dimensions
 - Animation: Change rotation speed or effects
+- Custom styles: Use the Custom CSS textarea in Advanced settings

 ## Project Structure